0xLeif/Pop/README.md

 # Pop

-A Neumorphic view was a focus on ADA.
+A Neumorphic view with a focus on ADA.

 ## Basic Example